deu/mpv/DOCS/man/en/vo.rst

         property, as using both is somewhat redundant.
 It also enables linear light scaling.

+    ``icc-profile-auto``
+        Automatically select an ICC profile to use.
+The used profile depends the screen where mpv is initialized and it is not changed at runtime.

+        Only implemented on OS X (through ColorSync's API).

     ``icc-cache=<file>``
         Store and load the 3D LUT created from the ICC profile in this file.
         This can be used to speed up loading, since LittleCMS2 can take a while